influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/fine-grained-authorization.md

 You may need to work with your network administrator to gain access to the meta node HTTP ports.
     {{% /note %}}

-4. [Create roles](#manage-roles).
-Roles let you grant permissions to groups of users assigned to each role.
+4. [Create roles](#manage-roles) to grant permissions to users assigned to a role.
+Do the following:
-   As administrator, create a user with a standard grant, as shown in the example below, and then restrict by role or via grants.
+   a.
+As administrator, grant users all permissions.
+The example below grants users `east` and `west` all permissions on the `datacenters` database.
-   You **must** set up coarse read/write permissions **FIRST**, then restrict to a fine grain.
+   b.
+Add a fine grain permission to users as needed.

     ```sql
     CREATE DATABASE datacenters